Media pack: Adrian Johnson.

 Heroes

-Adrian’s poetry heroes include Henry Normal, Wendy Cope, Carol Ann Duffy, Michael Rosen, Adrian Mitchell, Charles Bukowski, Benjamin Zephaniah, Moqapi Selassie, Billie Collins, Dreadlockalien, Simon Pitt and Liz Lochhead.
+Adrian’s poetry heroes include Henry Normal, Wendy Cope, Carol Ann Duffy, Michael Rosen, Adrian Mitchell, Charles Bukowski, Benjamin Zephaniah, Moqapi Selassie, Billie Collins, Dreadlockalien, Simon Pitt, Liz Lochhead, Pete Chand, Xanthe Gresham, Jan Blake, Marion Kenny, Anna Conomos, Daniel Morden, TUUP and James Spence - among many others too numerous to list.

-Adrian takes responsibility for projects and activities concerned with developing publishing, literature festivals, storytelling, writer development and work with public libraries across the West Midlands as the literature officer for Arts Council England.
+Between 1997 and 2010 Adrian took full time responsibility for projects and activities concerned with developing publishing, literature festivals, storytelling, writer development and work with public libraries across the West Midlands as literature officer for Arts Council England in the West Midlands.

 Adrian’s work has been published in The Guardian, Poetry News, Horizon Magazine, Public Library Journal, NALD online, Cannongate Books online journal and assorted poetry magazines: